 The Commons/Jamboree Hut is wheelchair accessible, the workshops are designed to be inclusive, cross generational and with accessibility in mind.
 Please contact Rachel for more information and any questions about accessibility or taking part.

-Creating the Future – Climate Change Maps
+Creating the Future – Stories for the Future

-Sunday 20th October 2024
+Sunday 19th December 2024

 2.00-5.00pm